 As a fully licensed e-money issuer, users’ funds are kept in a trust account at all times.
 BigPay also employs additional safety measures for peer-to peer transfers on its app such as fingerprint or passcode verification to ensure that only users can facilitate payments from their accounts.

-To adhere to Bank Negara Malaysia’s KYC requirements, users need to send a digital copy of their MyKad, wait for verification and the approval thereafter, which can be an onerous process, says Davidson.
-That is why, he says, it is encouraging to see hundreds of thousands of users willing to go through this process.
-To him, it means that users are now more willing to use services such as BigPay to enjoy the benefits of going cashless.
+To adhere to Bank Negara Malaysia’s emoney requirements, users need to send a digital copy of their MyKad, wait for verification and the approval thereafter, but much less onerous than opening a bank account, says Davison.
+That is why, he says, many hundreds of thousands of users are signing up to BigPay.
+To him, it means that users are now more willing to use alternative financial services such as BigPay to enjoy the benefits of going cashless.